ultimatemember/ultimatemember/readme.txt

 * Fixed: The "Clear All" button in the member directory did not reset all dependent dropdowns
 * Fixed: Telegram and Discord social links in profile header
 * Fixed: UM links to empty phone numbers
+* Fixed: Email changing via User Account flush session.
+Security enhancement because email can be used for login

 **Templates required update**